Creating a group of your own is an inexpensive and effective way to reach your target market.

 Here’s an example of how that can work.

-As you can see, there are some interesting topics here that I can use to create engagement within my Group.
+As you can see, there are some interesting topics here that I can use to prompt discussion in my group.

-One of my goals is to get people telling personal stories.
+One of my group goals is to get people telling personal stories.

 When doing this, share some of your own stories to get the discussion going.

-By encouraging discussion, you’ll increase the odds of the Group becoming self sustaining as people begin to know each other better.
-This is a successful social media channel and the goal for business owners.
+By encouraging discussion, you’ll increase the odds of the group becoming self-sustaining as people begin to know each other better.

-You can even create some ‘Polls,’ using the questions you find within Google, as inspiration.
+You can even create some ‘Polls’ using the questions you find in your Google searches.